v2.13.0

 API updates

-• When making an Update order request, the fills object in the response now only includes the fills generated by the request instead of all historical fills for the specified orderId.
+fillsobject in the response now only includes the fills generated by the request instead of all historical fills for the specifiedorderId. - In the Create Order request, Update Order, and Cancel Order requests, the

-• Specifying the clientOrderId query parameter in the Get order request now only returns the latest order for that clientOrderId.
+clientOrderIdquery parameter in the Get order request now only returns the latest order for thatclientOrderId. - When making a Get orders request, the value of the

-• The Get balance request now only returns the assets that have a balance greater than 0.
+clientOrderIdis only returned for the latest order of the sameclientOrderId.
+The values for earlier orders that used thatclientOrderIdisnull. - The Get balance request now only returns the assets that have a balance greater than 0.

-• When making a Get order book request, the maximum depth of bids and asks to retrieve in a single request is now 1000.
+depthof bids and asks to retrieve in a single request is now 1000.

 Deprecated